Investing

 Claim On Earnings and Assets

 Every shareholder has a statutory claim on the company’s assets.
-If you buy one share of Starbucks with $73.50, that money goes into the company’s total assets.
+If you buy one share of Starbucks for $73.50, that money goes into the company’s total assets.
 So, when Starbucks profits or gives dividends to its investors, you also get a part of it.

 However, your earnings are not in terms of money gained.
 Starbucks’ share price value will increase if it gives dividends or shares profit.
 For evidence, you bought one share for $73.50.
 After that, Starbucks shared its dividend, and the share price became $75.00 (arbitrary).